 In this tutorial we will be predicting which passengers survived the accident and which couldn't from different features like age, sex, class, etc. This problem is hosted by Kaggle as a challenge and data can be found here: Titanic: Machine Learning from Disaster.
 You will have to create a Kaggle account and accept the rules to download the data.

-You can also play with this project directly in-browser via Google Colaboratory using the link above.
-Google Colab is a free tool that lets you run small Machine Learning experiments through your browser.
+Work on this project directly in-browser via Google Colaboratory.
+The link above is a starter template that you can save to your own Google Drive and work on.
+Google Colab is a free tool that lets you run small Machine Learning projects through your web browser.
 You should read this 1 min tutorial if you're unfamiliar with Google Colaboratory.
-Note that, for this project, you'll have to upload the dataset to Google Colab after saving the notebook to your drive.
+Note that, for this project, you'll have to upload the dataset linked below to Google Colab after saving the notebook to your own system.